gdevic/A-Z80/readme.txt

           and UART modules that can run small Z80 programs "zxspectrum" contains an implementation of the Sinclair ZX Spectrum

+  You probably want to start by loading one of those two designs in Quartus.

 "tools" contains various tools related to the project.

 Read the 'readme.txt' files in each of the folders for additional information.